 What is a System of Record?

 According to Bain Capital’s Ajay Agarwal, “A system of record (SOR) is software that serves as the backbone for a particular business process.”
-It’s an information storage and retrieval system that can serve as an authoritative source of truth, helping organizations get a handle on the overwhelming amounts of data that characterize modern working life.
+A system of record is an information storage and retrieval system that can serve as an authoritative source of truth, helping organizations get a handle on the overwhelming amounts of data that characterize modern working life.

 Systems of record have been around for decades, starting as on-premises installations in the 1980s and 90s.
 Because such installations were so expensive and complicated at that time, vendors tended to bundle as many functions as possible (finance, HR, customer data, etc.) into the same solution.
 With the rise of the Internet and the SaaS software model in the early 2000s, SORs started to specialize.
 Think SalesForce, Workday, NetSuite, and Marketo.